Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 During colorectal surgery, parts of the colon or rectum are surgically removed.
-You will be given instructions on how to prepare for your surgery.
+You will be given instructions on how to get ready for your surgery.
 Follow these instructions carefully.
 You will likely be admitted to the hospital on the day of your surgery.
-In certain cases, admission to the hospital the day before is needed.
-To help prepare your body, you will be instructed on what to do before surgery.
-Follow these instructions carefully.
+In certain cases, you may need to be admitted to the hospital the day before.
 Ask questions if something is unclear.

-Have a thorough physical exam as instructed by your doctor.
+Have a complete physical exam as instructed by your healthcare provider.

-Ask about medications.
-Tell your surgeon about all medications you take, and ask whether you should stop taking them.
-This includes prescription medications, aspirin, and other over-the-counter drugs.
+Ask about medicines.
+Tell your surgeon about all medicines you take, and ask whether you should stop taking them.
+This includes prescription medicines, aspirin and other nonsteroidal anti-inflammatory (NSAIDs),and other over-the-counter medicines.
 Mention any herbs or supplements you take.

 Quit smoking.
 Smoking increases surgery risks and slows healing.

 When you arrive at the hospital, you will be asked fill out certain forms.
 You will then change into a gown.
 An IV (intravenous) line will be inserted into your arm.
-This provides fluids and medications.
-You’ll meet with your anesthesiologist or nurse anesthetist to discuss the medication that helps you sleep during surgery.
+This gives you fluids and medicines.
+You’ll meet with your anesthesiologist or nurse anesthetist to discuss the medicine that helps you sleep during surgery.
 Ask any questions you have at this time.
 Before surgery begins, you’ll be given general anesthesia to put you into a deep sleep.
 A soft tube called a catheter may be placed into your bladder to drain urine.

-Your surgery will be done through one incision in your abdomen.
+Your surgery will be done through one cut (incision) in your belly.
 This is called open surgery.
 The incision may be several inches long.
 Your surgeon can tell you about the incision you will have.

 The problem part of the colon is resected (removed).
 Sometimes the two ends of the colon are joined.
 This is called an anastomosis.